 Medically reviewed by Neka Miller, PhD on January 10, 2020.
 Written by Kathryn Wall.
 Last updated July 2023.
 To give you technically accurate, evidence-based information, content published on the Everlywell blog is reviewed by credentialed professionals with expertise in medical and bioscience fields.

 Problems with focus can greatly interfere with your ability to excel at work or at school, and with carrying out other important tasks.
 Concentration problems can have many possible causes, but understanding the possible reasons for your concentration problems can bring you one step closer towards achieving your short- and long-term goals—without the weight of feeling constantly distracted.

-Imbalances in certain hormones—including testosterone, estrogen, and thyroid hormones—can contribute to trouble focusing.
-Check in on these hormones from the comfort of home with the at-home Testosterone Test or the Women’s Health Test (which checks estrogen and thyroid hormones, in addition to 6 other hormones).
+Abnormal levels of certain hormones—including testosterone, estrogen, and thyroid hormones—can contribute to trouble focusing.
+Check in on these hormones from the comfort of home with the at-home Testosterone Test or the Women’s Health Test (which checks estrogen and thyroid hormones, in addition to 6 other biomarkers).

 So if you’re having trouble focusing, read on to learn more about related symptoms, common causes, and potential solutions.

 Problems with focus and concentration affect each person differently.
 Some people may only have trouble focusing at work or school, while others may have trouble focusing when reading or doing other leisurely activities.